The mortgage refinance boom of 2020 is real.

 Still, McBride says this extra fee will be passed on in some form to homeowners who refinance.
 “Half a percentage point of a loan, that is not just some small nickel or dime charge that a lender could easily swallow without passing it on to the borrower,” McBride says.

-There is opposition to the new fee within the lending and housing industry, and consumer advocacy groups have concerns with how it will affect borrowers, especially low and middle income homeowners.
+There is opposition to the new fee within the lending and housing industry, and consumer advocacy groups have concerns with how it will affect borrowers, especially low and middle income homeowners who have less flexibility to deal with higher interest rates.
 The Trump administration came out against the fee as well.
 “It appears to only help Fannie and Freddie and not the American consumer,” a senior White House official said in a statement to the Wall Street Journal, after the fee was originally announced.

 Along with moving back the date the fee will take effect, the Federal Housing Finance Agency also announced changes that would exempt certain loans and mortgage offerings for lower-income buyers.